Harfenlabor/harfenlabor.com/exampleSite/content/research/virtuosic-and-delicate-the-sound-of-natural-trumpet.md

 **Köll**: \[00:15:52\] Do you mean music literature for the trumpet?

 **Lackner**: \[00:15:54\] Sure, literature for the trumpet.
 So much has not yet been performed.
 There are still many black spots when it comes to the choice of instrument.
 For example, in <span id="person_tag">Johann Sebastian Bach</span>’s cantatas you can have a remark about the instrument, but nobody knows which instrument it is.
 Harnoncourt often said that it does not designate the instrument but the way you have to play it.
 For example, in a Bach cantata there was this tromba da tirarsi, and he wanted us trumpet players to play the chorals on ancient tromboni.
 At the beginning we didn’t even know how we could approach this instrument, but it worked very well.
 When you understand how to deal with the mouth piece, you can play Bach’s chorals very well on the trombone.
 There is also this closeness between trumpet and horn, which were not so strongly separated at that time.
-I remember a Handel’s oratorio where you have trumpets at the beginning and at the end.
+I remember a <span id="person_tag">Georg Friederich Händel</span>’s oratorio where you have trumpets at the beginning and at the end.
 In the middle, there is a choir piece with two horns, so Harnoncourt wanted us trumpet players to play the horn parts on horns.
 We did that and it worked very well.

 **Köll**: \[00:17:36\] Did you need to practice a lot for this?